sferrini/Swift-Community-Best-Practices/README.markdown

     case Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune }
 ```

-Needless contractions and abbreviations should be avoided where at all possible, you can actually type out the characters "ViewController" without any harm, rely on Xcode's autocompletion to save you typing in the future.
+Needless contractions and abbreviations should be avoided where at all possible, you can actually type out the characters "ViewController" without any harm and rely on Xcode's autocompletion to save you typing in the future.
 Extremely common abbreviations such as URL are fine.
-Abbreviations should be represented all uppercase ("URL") or all lowercase "url" as appropriate: use the same rule for types and variables: if url was a type it would be uppercase, if url was a variable it would be lower case.
+Abbreviations should be represented all uppercase ("URL") or all lowercase "url" as appropriate.
+Use the same rule for types and variables; if url was a type it would be uppercase, if url was a variable it would be lower case.

 ### Comments